Black folks account for almost 20% of people with depression in the United States, yet they’re less likely to receive treatment.

 Prevalence of harmful tropes

-Studies show that due to the stigma around masculinity and emotionality, men are less likely to receive treatment or seek help for depression.
+Studies show that due to the stigma around masculinity and emotionality,

 Though depression is not a sign of weakness or femininity, symptoms of depression in men are usually anger, irritability, or the use of substances or alcohol to cope.